anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit/compliance_proof.juvix.md

 !!! note
     [2.1, 3.1]: To ensure correct computation of a commitment/nullifier, they have to be recomputed from the raw parameters (resource object and possibly `nullifierKey`) and compared to what is provided in the public tag set.

+!!! note
+    To support function privacy, the compliance proof must also verify the logic verifying key integrity: given `logicRefHash` as public input and `logicRef` as private input, verify that `logicRefHash = hash(logicRef)`

 Compliance proofs must be composition-independent: composing two actions, the compliance proof sets can be simply united to provide a valid composed action compliance proof set.